mihaigalos/fun/attiny10_rgb/README.md

 - breakout for AtTiny10, i.e. : hardware/TinyOne.
-- RESET fuse disabled on the AtTiny10.
+- RESET disabled in the fuse on the AtTiny10 (i.e. : 0xFE).
 Necessary since Reset pin used for uart, other pins used for the RGB
 - make.exe in PATH
 - avr-objcopy.exe in PATH
 - environment variable Tiny10DescriptionFiles pointing to the AtTiny10